AgentCoop/phpcrystal/docs/model.md

 # Model
 Basically, the model component is divided into the two parts: logical and physical.
-The application PHP classes for those parts are located in **./app/Models/Logical/Repository/** and **./app/Models/Physical/Repository/** correspondingly.
+The application classes for those parts are located in **./app/Models/Logical/Repository/** and **./app/Models/Physical/Repository/** correspondingly.

 Every logical model has a related physical one, so, to ease navigation, the filesystem hierarchy of these two directories should be the same.